 When do you need to register for VAT with HM Revenue and Customs in the United Kingdom?
 This section explains about taxable turnover for small businesses and VAT registration thresholds.

-VAT REGISTRATION: Find out how to register for Value Added Tax in the United Kingdom.
+VAT REGISTRATION: Find out how to register for Value Added Tax in UK.

 You need to register with HMRC if your company generates more than £85,000 of VAT taxable turnover.